What is Acidity?

-Acidity is a desirable primary coffee flavor sensation that is perceived as a pleasing sharpness toward the front of the mouth, a numbing sensation on the tip of the tongue, or a dryness at the back of the palate and/or under the edges of the tongue.
-It denotes the quality of a coffee.
+Acidity is a primary coffee flavor sensation that is perceived as a pleasing sharpness toward the front of the mouth, a numbing sensation on the tip of the tongue, or a dryness at the back of the palate and/or under the edges of the tongue.
+It denotes or helps to describe the quality of a coffee.

-Acidity is often described as dry, sharp, vibrant, lively, moderate, or dull.
-A coffee’s acidity may have a subtle fruity quality like citrus, lemon, or berry-like.
+Acidity is generally very noticeable and can be described as being sweet, crisp and/or tart, somewhat like a dry wine.
+This enhances other qualities in the coffee.
+Other terms used to describe a coffee's acidity are dry, sharp, vibrant, lively, moderate, or dull.
+A coffee’s acidity may have a subtle fruity quality like citrus, lemon, or berry-like as well.

 As you may, or may not know, coffee roast levels play a part in the acidity of coffee.
 Acidity will generally decrease and become less prominent as a roast gets darker – a light or medium roast will have higher acidity than a dark or espresso roast.

-A high acidity is described as bright while a low acid coffee may be described as smooth, but if it is too low it will be considered unexciting and boring.
+A high acidity coffee is described as bright, while a low acid coffee may be described as smooth, but if it is too low it will be considered unexciting and boring.
 A total lack of acidity may also result in a flat coffee.

 Cold Brewing Reduces Acid

 A sure way to reduce the acidity in your coffee is to use a cold-brew process.
 You may also hear it called cold-drip coffee.
 This type of coffee is made by allowing ground beans to steep in cold water for at least 24 hours.

 Compared to using hot water, cold water extracts less of the coffee’s natural acids.
 As a result, your coffee is about 70% less acidic than a typical cup of hot-brewed coffee.